-The Mid Kent Downs Countryside Partnership is a not-for-profit organisation that gives support and advice for countryside conservation projects in the central part of the Kent Downs AONB.
+The Mid Kent Downs Countryside Partnership is a not-for-profit organisation that gives support and advice for countryside conservation projects in the central part of the Kent Downs National Landscape.

-The Mid Kent Downs Countryside Partnership forms part of a network of Countryside Management Partnerships throughout Kent; it is supported by Kent County Council, Swale Borough Council and Maidstone Borough Council and is accommodated by the Kent Downs AONB Unit.
+The Mid Kent Downs Countryside Partnership forms part of a network of Countryside Management Partnerships throughout Kent; it is supported by Kent County Council, Swale Borough Council and Maidstone Borough Council and is accommodated by the Kent Downs National Landscape Unit.

 The Partnership works jointly with and has helped to develop many community countryside projects throughout this area of the Downs